-Curricular Connections: Immigration, Bullying and Kindness, Compare and Contrast, Imagination
+Curricular Connections – Immigration, Bullying and Kindness, Compare and Contrast, Imagination

-Things to Know Before You Go
+Things to Know Before the Show

-About the Learning Stage Series
+About LCT's The Learning Stage Series

 About The Hundred Dresses

-We love this story because it is a reflection of true life and teaches young people to be kind to everyone.
-This story deals with hard concepts such as prejudice and classism, but tells it through the eyes of young people, who will hopefully learn from their mistakes.
-This beautiful story is one that stands the test of time and has done so since 1954 when it was first published.
+it's a relection of true life and teaches us how important it is to be kind to everyone.
+This story deals with hard topics such as prejudice and classism, but tells it through the eyes of young people as they learn how to be better friends and people.
+This story is one that has stood the test of time and has done so since 1954 when it was first published.

 More information about sound will be available once this production goes into Technical Rehearsals the week of September 19.